-The LOI will be reviewed for compliance with the guidelines and complementarity with the current QuantISED portfolio (7).
-It will also be used to help in planning the review and the selection of potential reviewers for the application.
-The LOI should include the following:
+The LOI is to help in planning the review and the selection of potential reviewers for the application.
+For this purpose, the LOI must include the following:

-- A cover sheet containing the name and mailing address of the sponsoring institution; the planned title of the research application; the Topic (A,B,C,D, or E), the name, e-mail address, and telephone number of the PI, additional Senior Investigator(s), and Senior/Key personnel expected to be involved in the planned application. - A concise summary of the proposed work, intended topic and impact on HEP and QIST. - An estimate of the total intended budget - For multi-institutional consortium proposals, the LOI must list expected participating institutions and Co-PIs. - The LOI must not exceed 8 pages including all information.
+- A cover sheet containing the name and mailing address of the sponsoring institution; the planned title of the research application; the name, e-mail address, and telephone number of the PI, additional Senior Investigator(s), and Senior/Key personnel expected to be involved in the planned application. - A short description, not to exceed two pages, describing the proposed research.